release-engineering/redhat-repository-validator/README.md

 #### How to add custom validation/report ?

 Validators/reporters have to implement interface `org.jboss.wolf.validator.Validator/Reporter`,
-for simple example take a look on `ChecksumValidator` implementation.
+for simple example take a look at `ChecksumValidator` implementation.
-Jar file with new validator/reporter add into `lib` subdirectory, so it will be automatically on classpath.
+Jar file with the new validator/reporter needs to be added into `lib` subdirectory, so it will automatically end up on classpath.
-And register new bean in configuration file `wolf-validator-config.xml`, see example with `fooValidator`.
+As a last step new bean has to be configured in `wolf-validator-config.xml`, see an example with `fooValidator`.